ericl16384/BotsBuildBots/README.md

  - Install the most recent version of Pygame
     - Open the Command Prompt and type in `pip install pygame` or follow the [installation instructions](https://www.pygame.org/wiki/GettingStarted)
  - [Download](https://github.com/ericl16384/BotsBuildBots/archive/main.zip) this repository
- - Unzip the downloaded file
+ - Unzip the downloaded file into a directory of your choosing

 ## Play
  - Run (double click) main.py
- - Please note that at the time of writing, it is just a black screen for three seconds.
+ - Please note that at the time of writing, it is just a black screen for ten seconds.